 - Plesk for Linux

-Why are packages available for update from "# yum update" command not shown in System Updates on Plesk?
+Packages available for update from "yum update" command not shown in System Updates in Plesk.
+Why does it happen?

 Repositories from packages shown in "yum update" are not the same as the ones that were installed initially, as shown in Home > Tools & Settings > System Updates > All Packages tab.